dyazincahya/awesome-nativescript/README.md

 - [App Availability](https://github.com/NativeScript/plugins/tree/main/packages/appavailability) - A plugin that checks if an app is installed on a device.
 - [Background HTTP](https://github.com/NativeScript/plugins/blob/main/packages/background-http) - A plugin that allows you to make background HTTP uploads.
+- [Downloader](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-downloader) - Is a NativeScript plugin used to download files from the internet directly to the user's device, with support for a progress bar, pause/resume functionality, and management of downloaded files.
 - [Biometrics](https://github.com/NativeScript/plugins/blob/main/packages/biometrics) - A plugin that allows you to authenticate users with biometrics, such as fingerprints, facial recognition, etc.
 - [Brightness](https://github.com/NativeScript/plugins/blob/main/packages/brightness) - A plugin that get and set the device's brightness level.
 - [Camera](https://github.com/NativeScript/plugins/blob/main/packages/camera) - A plugin that allows you to take a picture and optionally save it on the device storage.